kluchey/OMG/pages/MCV4U 5 Vector Addition Diagram Practice.md

 		  logseq.order-list-type:: number
 		- Contrast:  What is different between these problems? logseq.order-list-type:: number
-		- Strategize:  How do we phrase logseq.order-list-type:: number
+		- Strategize:  How do we phrase each problem with vectors?
+Is this a shared strategy or do the strategies differ? logseq.order-list-type:: number
+		- logseq.order-list-type:: number
+		  ---
+	- Draw diagrams for these lines: logseq.order-list-type:: number
+		- logseq.order-list-type:: number